Lucien Bonaparte, Napoleon’s Scandalous Brother

 Lucien annoyed Napoleon, however, by publishing a subversive pamphlet that made too overt a comparison between Napoleon and Caesar.
 Lucien was hoping to be named Napoleon’s successor if Napoleon gained the right to appoint his own heir.
 Napoleon removed Lucien from his ministerial post and instead made him France’s ambassador to Spain.
 There he further vexed Napoleon in negotiations over the secret (second) Treaty of San Ildefonso and the subsequent Convention of Aranjuez, which returned the Louisiana Territory to France (Lucien later opposed Napoleon’s sale of Louisiana to the United States).
 Napoleon wrote to Lucien in June 1801:

 I have not told you what I thought of your treaty of peace, because I dislike saying disagreeable things.
 Joseph [Bonaparte], who was with me when I received it, will tell you what a really painful impression it made on me.
 You negotiate a great deal too fast.
 (4)

 Marriage without permission

 This was nothing compared to the sparks that flew between the brothers over the issue of Lucien’s wife.
 On May 4, 1794, without seeking permission from his family, Lucien Bonaparte had married Christine Boyer, the illiterate daughter of an innkeeper.
 Christine and Lucien had two children: Charlotte (b.
-1795) and Christine (1798).
-In 1800 Christine died.
+1795) and Christine-Egypta (1798).
+In 1800, Lucien’s wife, Christine, died.